What is Vfend?

-What should I avoid while taking VFEND?
+What should I avoid while using Vfend?

-VFEND may cause vision changes such as blurred vision and sensitivity to light.
+Voriconazole may cause vision changes such as blurred vision and sensitivity to light.
 Wear sunglasses during the day to protect your eyes from bright light.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

-VFEND side effects
+Vfend side effects

 Call your doctor at once if you have:

-changes in your color vision;
+vision problems, changes in your color vision;

 slow heart rate, weak pulse, fainting, slow breathing;

-Common VFEND side effects may include:
+Common Vfend side effects may include:

 abnormal liver function tests.